 Latest News from Black Dog Ride

-The 2015 Black Dog Ride to the Red Centre Registrations have opened!
-Black Dog Riders in every state and territory depart in August 2015 to ride throughout regional Australia, raising awareness of depression and suicide prevention, culminating in a national meet up in the Red Centre of our vast country!
+Black Dog Riders in every state and territory depart in August to ride throughout regional Australia, raising awareness of depression and suicide prevention, culminating in a national meet up in the Red Centre of our vast country.
+Register today!

 To assist in building the community networks and post-prison wellbeing of inmates, Port Lincoln Prison has regularly organised information and wellbeing expos.
 This year, Black Dog Ride was a part of the expo.